R35007/theme-changer-vscode-extension/README.md

 This extensions helps to save your favorite Theme primary color and generates the `workbench.colorCustomizations` colors from the selected primary theme color.

-> Note: This extension will directly update the `settings.json` file.
-Please make sure the file is a valid json formate and no comments in it.

 ## Extension Settings

 This extension contributes the following settings: